 Software, digital hardware, and the life-science industries can add jobs indirectly to a local economy as multipliers, in much the same way as the manufacture of autos and appliances contributed decades earlier with one significant difference.
 The education of the workers.

 Research and development firms in physical, engineering, and life sciences were the first to take full advantage of information management’s technological revolution.
-These industries deposited economic growth into regions with innovations in software and hardware.
+As a result, these industries deposited economic growth into regions with innovations in software and hardware.
 Perhaps the best-known example of this marriage of technology and science is our understanding of DNA would have been impossible otherwise, leading to exponential growth in these industries into exclusive new fields.

 UC Berkeley Economics professor Enrico Moretti’s The New Geography of Jobs examines places in the United States that illustrate the critical difference between economic growth and decline in the context of winner/loser locations in a rapidly globalizing economy.
 Using U.S. Census Bureau data, Moretti’s book exhibits maps of the United States to reveal the system change’s location impact.
 The growth areas were those with a high percentage of college-educated people.
 He shows a decline in the regions that still have many “smart people” to this day but failed to produce, keep, or attract educated people in the newly growing system change businesses.